 New Orleans and Hurricane Katrina

 On August 29, 2005, Hurricane Katrina struck a haphazardly evacuated New Orleans.
-The Category 5 storm’s winds tore away roofs and drove a storm surge that breached four levees, flooding 80 percent of the city.
+Upon landfall, the Category 3 storm’s winds tore away roofs and drove a storm surge that breached four levees, flooding 80 percent of the city.
 Hundreds were killed in the flooding and thousands were trapped for days in harsh circumstances before state and federal rescuers could reach them.

 The waters receded, but a year later only half the city’s residents had returned.
 Within five years 80 percent were back, but New Orleans—though as diverse, unique and historic as ever—remained far from reclaiming its 1930s nickname, “the city that care forgot.”